What is a rock?

-Rocks are in general made up of two of more minerals, mixed up through geological processes.
-For example granite is an igneous rock mostly made from different proportions of the minerals quartz, feldspar and mica, as interlocked crystals.
-A sandstone is a sedimentary rock that can also contain quartz, feldspar and mica minerals, but as grains compacted and cemented into each other.
+Rocks are generally made up of two of more minerals, mixed up through geological processes.
+For example granite is an igneous rock mostly made from different proportions of the minerals quartz, feldspar and mica as interlocked crystals; a sandstone is a sedimentary rock that can also contain quartz, feldspar and mica, but as grains compacted and cemented into each other.

 The definition of an economic mineral is broader.
 Economic minerals are extracted from the Earth by quarrying, mining and pumping and used in a wide range of applications related to construction, manufacturing, agriculture and energy supply.
 They include:

 - hydrocarbons: both solid, like coal, and liquid, like petroleum

 Visit the MineralsUK website for more information about economic minerals.